Assembly of 4tronix Mars Rover Kit

 Step 7: Fit the Corner Wheel Mountings

 You should have four top pieces with 4mm nuts attached, four bottom pieces and eight 6mm black screws.
-You will also need the four cross-shaped servo arms and arm mounting screws from the servo packs.
-If the soldered nuts stil have the orange kaptan tape on, you will need to peel it off
+You will also need the four cross-shaped servo arms and servo shaft screws from the servo packs.
+Do not use the longer screws in the servo packs.
+If the soldered nuts stil have the orange kaptan tape on, you will need to peel it off.

 Fit the cross-shaped servo arms to the pieces with the nuts attached.
-The arms fit on the opposite side to the nuts and with the hole that accepts the servo shaft facing outwards
+The arms fit on the opposite side to the nuts and with the hole that accepts the servo shaft facing outwards.
+Note that the arms are not symmetrical – so the holes will only line up properly one way round – the longer end goes towards the straight edge of the mounting PCB.
+You can use a pair of side-cutters (or nail clips?) to chop of the protruding ends of the servo arms.

-Use the little arm mounting screws from the servo packs to fit each motor mounting securely.
+Use the little servo shaft screws from the servo packs to fit each motor mounting securely.

-IMPORTANT: very carefully, move the servos by hand so that they are in the centre of their movement, then fit the motor mounts so they are pointing outwards at as close to 90 degrees as possible.
+IMPORTANT: very carefully, move the servos by hand so that they are approximately in the centre of their movement, then fit the motor mounts so they are pointing outwards at as close to 90 degrees as possible.
 Once the motors are fitted you won’t be able to adjust this without removing the motors.
+We can fine tune the position later in software, but it is important to get it close mechanically.

 Step 8: Fit the Motors